travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 At least one, perhaps both, of the bytes sandwiching the measure/beat values are used for flags, or other information on how to interpret the step data at that beat / measure.
+For example, arrows that are not quantized as 4th (red), 8th (blue), or 16th (yellow) notes, will have a value of 170 (0xAA) preceding the measure / beat value for a particular entry.

 I am not ENTIRELY sure about why the measure & beat information are stores in the middle 2 bytes of each dword though, as opposed to that